Student W Gets Accepted to Dartmouth!

 - Brainstorming: Student W and his Graduate Coach had several brainstorming sessions over video chat.
-During these sessions, Student W’s Graduate Coach took detailed notes and added her own ideas too.
-When they had these discussions, Student W’s counselors pushed him to think about what made him unique and what he was going to add to his future university’s campus and community.
+During these calls, Student W’s Graduate Coach took detailed notes and added her own ideas too.
+When they had these discussions, Student W’s counselors pushed him to think about what made him unique and what he was going to add to his future university’s campus community.

 - Application Persona: Student W’s counselors helped him express his passions for math and music in his personal statement.
-While seemingly separate interests, they helped him connect them in a way that was unique and memorable.
+While seemingly separate interests, they helped him connect both in a way that was unique and memorable.
 Then, they helped him work this into his essay.

 - Editing: Student W’s counselors edited over 10 drafts of his personal statement.
 The first few rounds of edits included more high-level and thematic feedback.
 The goal of these edits was to get Student W to dig deeper, think more creatively, make connections, and flesh out his entire story.
 Then, later rounds of edits focused on making his sentences more concise, powerful, and compelling.

 - Activities List: Student W’s counselors taught him about what a successful activities list looks like.
-They taught him to list his most meaningful experiences first, to use action verbs, and to quantify as much as he could.
+They guided him to list his most meaningful experiences first, to use action verbs, and to quantify as much as he could.
 Then, they edited his activities.

 - Timeline and Follow-Up: At times during this process, Student W was really busy with school work and his extracurricular activities.
 To make sure that he stayed on schedule, Student W’s Graduate Coach sent him reminder emails.
 If he still took too long to complete his work, then Student W’s Progress Manager would reach out to him as a second reminder.
 If that didn’t work, then his Progress Manager would notify his parents.

 - Former Admissions Officer Final Review: At the end of the process, Student W’s Former Admissions Officer reviewed his Dartmouth application the same way she did when she worked as the Assistant Director of Admissions at Dartmouth.
-Then, she provided him with final feedback.
+Then, she provided him with final edits.
 He implemented this feedback with the help of his Graduate Coach, and then pressed submit!